-We began last year appropriately cautious and prepared for a challenging economic environment.
-Yet over the course of the year, our borrowers across Blue Owl's Credit platform, on average, delivered low-to-mid single digit growth in both EBITDA and revenue each quarter.
-Since inception, our approach has been to construct a market-leading technology-focused fund with distinctive competitive advantages.
-Our portfolio construction has focused on mature or late-stage, durable, high-quality technology and software assets.
-We generally invest in companies with highly recurring revenue, strong customer retention, established customer bases, high capital efficiency, and substantial gross margins, all of which underpin the potential to maintain sufficient cash flows.
-We also leverage the differentiated sourcing, underwriting, and risk management capabilities of Blue Owl's \$84.6 billion2 credit platform.
-As of year-end, the weighted average EBITDA of OTF's borrowers was \$173 million3, and we believe this scale provides strategic benefits and operational stability that contribute to our strong credit quality.
+We began last year appropriately cautious and prepared for an evolving economic environment.
+Yet over the course of the year, the borrowers across Blue Owl's Credit platform, on average, delivered mid-to-high single digit growth in both EBITDA and revenue year-over-year.
+Since inception, our approach has been to construct a high-quality, diversified technology focused fund.
+Our portfolio construction has focused on software and technology-related companies with market leadership, durable high-quality revenue streams, strong margin profiles and minimal working capital requirements.
+These attributes lead to highly predictable, stable revenue and free cash flow generation which underpin our strong portfolio performance and provide meaningful downside protection.
+The durability of our portfolio is further supported by the differentiated sourcing, underwriting, and risk management capabilities of Blue Owl's \$136 billion Credit platform.
+As of year-end, the weighted average EBITDA of OTF's borrowers was \$227 million, and we believe this scale provides strategic benefits and operational stability that contribute to our strong credit quality.